Also check my Presentations page for upcoming workshops and other events.

-- A brief overview of Point of View
+- #7: An Overview of Point of View

-There are, of course, hundreds of useful writing websites and list serves for writers at all stages of development.
+There are, of course, hundreds of useful writing websites and blogs for writers at all stages of development.
 (Writers’ Digest publishes an annual list of the Top 101.)
-Here’s a handful of the ones I’ve found most useful lately in my own work, and for students in my workshops and classes.
+Here’s a handful of the ones I’ve found most useful in my own work, and for students in my workshops and classes.

 - Books for Keeps – a comprehensive monthly UK publication about books for young readers.
 FREE.

-- Darcy Pattison’s Fiction Notes – lots of very useful and innovative tools, structures and processes for developing craft and exploring genres.
+- Darcy Pattison’s Fiction Notes – Useful tools, structures and processes for developing craft and exploring genres.

 - Library Booklists – when I’m starting to get ideas for a new book, I often try to find books on similiar topics by other writers.
 This website links to scores of booklists on all kinds of topics.